html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

       ~= 180 / 150 = 1.2

 Historically, device vendors have tended to round `devicePixelRatios` (DPRs).
-Apple's iPhone and iPad report DPR of 1, and their retina equivalents report 2.
+Apple's iPhone and iPad report DPR of 1, and their Retina equivalents report 2.
 Relatively round ratios can be better because they may lead to fewer [sub-pixel artifacts][sub-pixel].
 However, the reality of the device landscape is much more varied, and Android phones often